 Ages 22 months to 14, Beginning to Beginning Intermediate Classes

-The Scripps Performing Arts Academy is a quality professional training facility for dance, theatre and music.
+The Scripps Performing Arts Academy is a quality professional training facility for kids ballet and dance, theatre and music.
 We promote the understanding that ballet is the foundation for all the performing arts and most sports.
 Gymnasts, ice skaters, even professional football players, utilize ballet to obtain personal excellence.

-We provide a creative and nurturing environment that instills; core-strength, mental focus and emotional intelligence by developing confidence, and practiced teamwork without sacrificing the core values of dance as an art form.
-Our Academy offers a full dance curriculum including Ballet, Pointe, Contemporary, Lyrical, Modern, Jazz and Tap for beginning students through pre-professionals.
+Our Academy offers a full dance curriculum including Ballet, Pointe, Contemporary, Lyrical, Modern, Jazz and Tap for beginning students through pre-professionals, for Toddlers through Adults.
 Our Musical Theatre department offers workshops and productions for the young aspiring thespian through advanced film and stage actors.
 The Music Department too, offers a wide variety of both vocal and instrumental instruction and we will continue to develop our academic conservatory for Junior Kindergarten through High-School students.

 In our Children’s Division, students may start as toddlers, utilizing our creative Toddler n’ Me Classes.
 By 3-years-old children may participate in our Creative Dance Foundation program before being promoted to our primary divisions.

 Performance opportunities are optional.
 We do not use class time to rehearse for “annual recitals”.
 We offer three major ballet productions each year, one tap and jazz production and a variety of musical theatre workshops, theatre productions and musical concerts for students who choose to develop their performance skills.
 We do not participate in competitions for students under 16-years of age.

 A delightful way to introduce your child to the world of music and the arts!